core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 in particular for serving cached responses, as long as this introduces no new errors to the client.

+## Short-Uri-Path encoding

+The Option Value contents of this option are either an unsigned integer or a UTF-8 encoded string.
+The first instance of this option always contains an integer, indexed into the Registry defined in {{registry}}

+The integer may be one, two, three or four bytes long, encoding integers from 0-127, from 0-32767, from 0-8388607 and from 0-214783647.
+In each case, the upper bit of the first byte must be 0.
+Values with a leading 1 are RESERVED.

+Subsequent instances of this option will contain either an integer or a string (exactly as Uri-Path from {{RFC7252, section 5.10.1}}.

+Whether a string or an integer is expected depends upon the definition of the first option, in the Reference column.

+When an integer, the first option definition determines if it's an index into a option-specific registry, or a repeated index into the Registry contained in this document.

 ## Interaction with other options {#interactions}

 The option is mutually exclusive with the Uri-Path option.